awsdocs/amazon-aurora-user-guide/doc_source/USER_DeleteCluster.md

  Use the following general procedure to remove all the DB instances from a cluster and then delete the cluster itself\.

 1. Delete any reader instances in the cluster\.
-Use the procedure in [Deleting a DB instance from an Aurora DB Cluster](#USER_DeleteInstance)\.
+Use the procedure in [Deleting a DB instance from an Aurora DB cluster](#USER_DeleteInstance)\.
 If the cluster has any reader instances, deleting one of the instances just reduces the computation capacity of the cluster\.
 Deleting the reader instances first ensures that the cluster remains available throughout the procedure and doesn't perform unnecessary failover operations\.

 1. Delete the writer instance from the cluster\.
-Again, use the procedure in [Deleting a DB instance from an Aurora DB Cluster](#USER_DeleteInstance)\.
+Again, use the procedure in [Deleting a DB instance from an Aurora DB cluster](#USER_DeleteInstance)\.

     If you use the AWS Management Console, this is the final step\.
 Deleting the final DB instance in a DB cluster through the console automatically deletes the DB cluster and the data in the cluster volume\.
 At this point, Aurora prompts you to optionally create a snapshot before deleting the cluster\.
 Aurora also requires you to confirm that you intend to delete the cluster\.